COVID-19 & Study Abroad: FAQ

 If a future semester abroad program were cancelled prior to the start of the SJU semester, students would be able to enroll in SJU courses.
 No tuition refund would be issued, as tuition remains the same for students participating in a semester abroad and students taking classes full-time at SJU .

-Semester abroad confirmation deposits submitted to SJU for Fall 2021 are fully refundable should a student withdraw due to COVID-19 or should a program be cancelled.
+Semester abroad confirmation deposits submitted to SJU for Spring 2022 and Fall 2022 are fully refundable should a student withdraw due to COVID-19 or should a program be cancelled.